 The 9 Best Stock Market Simulators to Practice Trading

-Stock market simulators allow new traders to practice trading with virtual money, also called paper trading.
-You can learn new strategies and put them to the test without risking any of your own money.
+Stock market simulators allow new traders to practice trading with virtual money (also known as "paper trading").
+You can learn strategies and put them to the test under live trading conditions without risking any of your own money.
 This is a serious advantage.

-In addition to saving you a lot of money, paper trading will save you time and frustration as you work on developing new strategies.
+In addition to saving you money, paper trading will save you time and a lot of frustration as you work on developing new strategies.
+In my opinion, it's a massive shortcut to successful trading.

 1. TradingView